trcook/ncaa_2016/README.md

 these are the model building files that are run to generate model estimates. these scripts should expect an object called tourneydata and return a model object with a standard predict method.

+### output_file
+This is where the submission csv will be generated relative to repo root.

 ## short-term changes